jwdesjardin/nextjs-blog/posts/heroku-cli.md

 ---
 title: Heroku CLI
 date: "2021-01-02"
-description: "Notes from deploying a project on heroku."
+description: "Instructions on setting up and deploying a heroku app"
 tags: ["Deployment"]
 ---

+## setup heroku project with node server and react client

 1. login to heroku